gplanchat/php-oop-api/doc/array.md

 It **IS** a thin layer above the current array API, availiable in the userspace and inter-operable with the current API.

+The fact that this class implements both `IteratorAggregate` (via `SortableCollection`) and `BidirectionalSeekableIterator` is made on purpose.
+The `BidirectionalSeekableIterator` part represents the internal pointer, whence the `IteratorAggregate` would be equivalent to a `new ArrayIterator($array)`.

+By the way, this interface would make useless these classes ans interfaces:
+* `ArrayIterator`
+* `ArrayObject`

 Example :

 ```php